goomtreker/BioSEQ_control/README.md

 You can also filter your fastq file with function Record_filt_fasta, it works as same as filter_fastq, see more in ```help(Record_filt_fasta)```.

+We also add **bio_files_proccessor.py** script, which may help you to work with fasta format files and blast ouputs.

 **Note**: